 There are a whole host of reasons to incorporate as a C Corporation.
-For example, the C Corp is the preferred structure if you intend on seeking VC funding or taking the company public.
-But forming a C Corp involves more paperwork, legal fine print, and potential double taxation.
+For example, the C Corporation is the preferred structure if you intend on seeking VC funding or taking the company public.
+But forming a C Corporation involves more paperwork, legal fine print, and potential double taxation.

-The business world is more international than ever before – so if you’re starting a business with partners from other countries (or located in other countries), an S-Corporation is probably not the best choice.
-Under U.S. tax laws, owners of an S-Corporation must be U.S. citizens or permanent residents – but this restriction does not apply to LLCs or other business structures.
+The business world is more international than ever before.
+If you’re starting a business with partners from other countries (or located in other countries), an S Corporation is probably not the best choice.
+Under U.S. tax laws, owners of an S Corporation must be U.S. citizens or permanent residents, but this restriction does not apply to LLCs or other business structures.
 This is a small but important consideration if you or your business partners are not U.S. citizens or permanent residents.

 Understanding the Pitfalls of Double Taxation

-Two business structures are often preferred for small businesses since they avoid this double taxation burden: the LLC (limited liability company) and S Corporation.
-With these business structures, the company is taxed more like a sole proprietor or a partnership than as a separate entity, like the C Corporation.
+Two business structures are often preferred for small businesses since they avoid this double taxation burden.
+These are an LLC and S Corporation.
+With these business structures, the company is taxed more like a Sole Proprietorship or a Partnership than as a separate entity, like the C Corporation.

-Please bear in mind that these examples are over-simplified to introduce the concept of double taxation at the highest level.
+Please bear in mind that these examples are oversimplified to introduce the concept of double taxation at the highest level.
 As expected, nothing is ever so simple when it comes to the world of business taxes.
-Discussing your particular situation with a trusted tax advisor or accountant can go a long way to helping you determine which business structure and tax treatment is optimal for you.
+Discussing your particular situation with a trusted tax advisor or accountant can go a long way to helping you determine which business structure and tax treatment are optimal for you.

 The LLC and S Corporation

-Your choice in business structure will ultimately depend on all the unique aspects of your business.
-But regardless of which business type you choose, taking a serious look at your legal structure is essential to set your business up for success.
+Your choice of business structure will ultimately depend on all the unique aspects of your business.
+Regardless of which business type you choose, taking a serious look at your legal structure is essential to set your business up for success.